unstoppabledomains/docs/src/integrations/crypto-payments.md

 ## Overview

-The most common way to integrate Unstoppable Domains in the application is to translate `.crypto` or `.zil` into the cryptocurrency addresses like `BTC, ETH` and more when the user is sending cryptocurrency or token.
+The most common way to integrate Unstoppable Domains in the application is convert `.crypto` or `.zil` domain name to the cryptocurrency addresses like `BTC, ETH` and more when the user sends cryptocurrency or token.
 Instead of putting a long hash (cryptocurrency address) in the `Receiver / Send to:` field the user just typing receiver `.crypto` or `.zil` name.

 ![success payment example](../.gitbook/assets/integrations/crypto-payments/success-payment-example.gif)

 On a high-level, an application reads domain records from smart contracts deployed at `Ethereum` and `Zilliqa` blockchains (for `.crypto` and `.zil` accordingly).
-Records stored in the smart contract called `Resolver` - specified smart contract responsible for storing and resolving domain records.
+Records are stored in the smart contract called `Resolver` responsible for storing and resolving domain records.
 In the example, the user need to send ether to a specified domain.
-Application would need to read the record attached to the domain by the reserved
+Application reads the record attached to the domain by the reserved
 key: `crypto.ETH.address`.
-The value will be the Ethereum address attached to the receiver's domain name.
+The value is Ethereum address attached to the receiver's domain name.

 {% hint style="info" %}
 A domain can store various types of records and key formats.
 To learn about all supported records